 Propylene glycol is a viscous colorless liquid almost odourless, but with a faintly sweet taste.
 It is used in food processing as E1520 and in producing polymers.
 Compared to ethanol, glycol can dissolve less propolis, only like 20g per 100 ml glycol.
 Yet, glycol tinctures are highly antioxidant and can be used in skin protection.

-We can find glycol in our online shops, Amazon included, where there are trustful products like this one here: Propylene Glycol – Food Grade USP – 1 Quart (32 Oz.) at $13.99.
+We can find glycol in our online shops, Amazon included, where there are trustful products like this one here: Propylene Glycol – Food Grade USP – 1 Quart (32 Oz.).

 How to make glycol tincture (for external use)

 We should follow the same steps as with ethanol tincture.
 Add 10 grams of powdered propolis to 100 ml propylene glycol and let it macerate for 2 to 4 weeks.
 Filter and store.

 Higher propolis concentration can be achieved by evaporation of ethanol tinctures and replacing ethanol by glycol.

 Usually, a 30% propolis solution is used for wound and burn treatments.